vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 * **SCTE-35 Markers** - Contained in the Live Stream, and are responsible for inserting Dynamic Ads into a Live Stream.

-Apart from the <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/MediaPackage.html#createOriginEndpoint-property" target="_blank">Official AWS Docs, let us look into what the properties of `package.HlsPackage` actually are:
+Apart from the <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/MediaPackage.html#createOriginEndpoint-property" target="_blank">Official AWS Docs</a>, let us look into what the properties of `package.HlsPackage` actually are:
 1. IncludeIframeOnlyStream: false
     - When Set, enabled "Forward" & "Rewind" capabilities to the incoming stream in Downstream Player Applications
 2. PlaylistType: 'NONE'